NoamRa/sunny-notification-bot/README.md

 - [ ] Retry when `getWeather` fails (communicate failure to user after retries?)
 - [ ] Users
-  - [ ] Users can unsubscribe - completly deleting entry
+  - [ ] Users can unsubscribe - completely deleting entry
   - [ ] User can choose wether to get morning notification: none / only when sunny / every morning
   - [ ] User can choose wether to get hourly notifications: yes / no
-  - [ ] User can set their location
+  - [x] User can set their location